pjeet1507/industry_night/README.md

 The project spans various MMED courses, each with specific objectives.
 In MMED-3038 (Web Development), the goal is to design an interactive promotional website for the Interactive Media Design program, featuring student work and detailed case studies.
 Motion Graphics (MMED-1058) focuses on crafting a captivating 10-15-second introduction for a promotional reel, using animations and typography to tell a compelling story about the program.
 MMED-3040 (Web Development) emphasizes creating a responsive, mobile-first website with the CSS Grid Library, ensuring effective scalability and employing responsive image strategies.
 MMED-3039 (Web Development) involves building a responsive site using data objects, including a student portfolio list and testimonials, along with a mobile-specific menu.
 Additionally, it requires maintaining a GitHub repository with a detailed Readme file and continuous integration.

 # version / history
-1.0 - layout with grid system and on-go images
+1.0 - layout with grid system and on-go images <br>
-2.0 - fixed issues, implemented functionalities and media along with information 3.0 - responsive for mobile, tablet and desktop
+2.0 - fixed issues, implemented functionalities and media along with information <br>
+3.0 - responsive for mobile, tablet and desktop <br>

 # how to use
 1. Clone the repo / Download the files